Limited Audio Series · 8 Episodes

 With Sheryl Hilliard Tucker

 Experience doesn't always bring certainty.
 Sometimes it brings the obligation to revise.
-My stepmother reflects on what it means to stay useful in a world that keeps changing, when the frameworks that served you in one season of life, one institutional context, one version of your career, no longer apply.
-When staying useful requires revision rather than repetition.
+My stepmother reflects on what it means to stay relevant in a world that keeps changing, when the frameworks that served you in one season of life, one institutional context, one version of your career, no longer apply.
+When staying relevant requires revision rather than repetition.
 When the question isn't how do I apply what I know but is what I know still true?
 I've seen firsthand that authority that updates is more durable than authority that calcifies.
 The leaders who navigate complexity most honestly are not the ones who resolved the tension.
 They're the ones who stay in it, keep asking the question, and let the discomfort do its work.

-Send this to someone who is holding onto a framework that used to be right and is starting to know it.
+Send this to someone who is holding onto a framework that isn't serving them anymore.

 Listen to Episode